Sub-Saharan Africa: Prehistory

 According to paleontology, early hominid skull anatomy was similar to that of their close cousins, the great African forest apes, gorilla and chimpanzee.
 However, they had adopted a bipedal locomotion and freed hands, giving them a crucial advantage enabling them to live in both forested areas and on the open savanna at a time when Africa was drying up, with savanna encroaching on forested areas.
 This occurred 10 million to 5 million years ago.

 By 3 million years ago several australopithecine hominid species had developed throughout Southern, East, and Central Africa.
 They were tool users rather than tool manufacturers.
 The next major evolutionary step occurred around 2.3 million BCE, when primitive stone tools were used to scavenge the carcasses of animals killed by other predators, both for their meat and their marrow.
 In hunting, H. habilis was most likely not capable of competing with large predators and was more prey than hunter, although H. habilis likely did steal eggs from nests and may have been able to catch small game and weakened larger prey such as cubs and older animals.
 The tools were classed as Oldowan.

 Roughly 1.8 million years ago, Homo ergaster first appeared in the fossil record in Africa.
 From Homo ergaster, Homo erectus (upright man) evolved 1.5 million years ago.
 Some of the earlier representatives of this species were small-brained and used primitive stone tools, much like H. habilis.
 The brain later grew in size, and H. erectus eventually developed a more complex stone tool technology called the Acheulean.
 Potentially the first hominid to engage in hunting, H. erectus mastered the art of making fire.
-They were the first hominids to leave Africa, going on to colonize the entire Old World, and perhaps later on giving rise to Homo floresiensis.
+They were the first hominids to leave Africa, going on to colonise the entire Old World, and perhaps later on giving rise to Homo floresiensis.
 Although some recent writers suggest that H. georgicus, a H. habilis descendant, was the first and most primitive hominid to ever live outside Africa, many scientists consider H. georgicus to be an early and primitive member of the H. erectus species.